 – Dan Jones –

 Recently, I was asked about my flipped classroom and why it works the way it does.
 I responded, “It’s not a part of what I do, it is who I am, and that’s why I do it.”
-The more I thought about this statement, the more it struck me to my core.
+The more I thought about that statement, the more it struck me to my core.
 Flipped Learning has become an extension of who I am.
 It is no longer only what I do in my classroom; it has become the lens through which I look at my world; it is part of my identity.
 What allowed Flipped Learning to move me from practitioner to Flipped Learning evangelist?

 The introduction of the Global Elements of Effective Flipped Learning (GEEFL) was sort of an awakening moment.
 Learning that 100 educators from 49 countries had come together to create something so powerful and so meaningful meant that Flipped Learning would be forever changed.
 For so long, we had been feeling our way through Flipped Learning instructional, planning, and implementation practices.
 Gone are the days of doing it my way or your way.
 One hundred individuals from across the globe were able to reach a consensus on 189 best practices for implementing Flipped Learning effectively.
 The GEEFL set a standard for best practices in all aspects of Flipped Learning.
 It showed us not only how to do it, but it told us why it was important to do it, and do it well.
 We now have a tool we can use to validate or improve what we do in our classroom.